-Philosophers' Imprint is a refereed series of original papers in philosophy, edited by Stephen Darwall, Imogen Dickie, Nishi Shah, and J. David Velleman, with the advice of an international Board of Editors, and published by Michigan Publishing at the University of Michigan.
+Philosophers' Imprint is a refereed series of original papers.
+It was founded by Stephen Darwall and J. David Velleman, and published by Michigan Publishing at the University of Michigan.
 The Imprint was founded in the spirit of the Open Access movement, whose mission is to promote a future in which funds currently spent on journal subscriptions are redirected to the dissemination of scholarship for free, via the Internet.

 Although the Imprint is edited by analytically trained philosophers, it is not restricted to any particular field or school of philosophy.
 Its target audience consists primarily of academic philosophers and philosophy students, but it also aims to attract non-academic readers to philosophy by making excellent philosophical scholarship available without license or subscription.

 The Imprint issues papers at irregular intervals; readers can receive periodic notices of recent publications by subscribing to an electronic mailing list.
 Papers are published in an attractive, typeset format that can be read on-screen or printed by the reader.
 Their physical appearance and Universal Resource Locators (URLs) are permanently fixed, to allow for reliable citations.
 The Imprint provides its own indexes and full-text search engine, in addition to being indexed by Philosophers' Index and public search engines.